kalamarinrin/TimeSheet/README.md

 1. Projects

 ## How to download it ##
-This link is always the latest version
+[Click here](https://github.com/kalamarinrin/TimeSheet/blob/main/TimeSheet.xlsm) to download the latest version.